 (9) Traditional open-air, active, sports-oriented entertainment/recreation elements, such as tennis courts and miniature golf courses.

 (10) Publicly oriented tourist information centers, public safety substations for municipal service providers, public restrooms and other public purpose uses.

-C. Prohibited uses.
+(11) Detached single family dwelling units, as defined in § 276-7, pursuant to the bulk requirements and standards located within the R-1 zone, as set forth within §276-15(D).

+(12) Single-family semidetached dwelling units, as defined in § 276-7, provided that they are designed so as to appear as though they are a detached single family dwelling unit, pursuant to the bulk requirements and standards located within the R-2 zone, as set forth within §276-16(E).C.
+Prohibited uses.
 All uses not specifically permitted are prohibited.

 D. Permitted accessory structures and uses: